WilliamASC22/pigeonproject/README.md

 • Username setup
 • Contacts by username
 • Contact requests with accept and reject
-• A 1-minute wait before someone can resend a rejected or repeated request
+• A 1 minute wait before someone can resend a rejected or repeated request
 • Direct chats with accepted contacts
 • Group chat creation from accepted contacts
 • Saved encrypted message history